Michal Tsur: Early life and education

 Tsur was born in Jerusalem.
-She completed a PhD in Law, focusing on game theoretic economic analysis of law from New York University.
-Moreover, she was a post-doctoral fellow at Yale Law School's Information Society Project.
+She completed a doctoral degree in Law, focusing on game theoretic economic analysis of law from New York University.
+She was then a post-doctoral fellow at Yale Law School's Information Society Project.

 Career

 Tsur launched her career in the law sector as a clerk at the Supreme Court of Israel.
 She was driven by research, working at Hebrew University in Jerusalem and the Israeli Democracy Institute.